-In 1994 he was a cast, along with his (now) wife Pam Ling, on MTV’s The Real World: San Francisco.
-Their season received much attention and acclaim for its inclusion of Pedro Zamora, the 22 year old AIDS educator an activist, who literally changed the world’s perception of what it was like to be living with HIV.
+In 1994, Judd was a cast, along with his (now) wife Pam Ling, on MTV’s The Real World: San Francisco.
+Their season received much attention and acclaim for its inclusion of Pedro Zamora, the 22 year old AIDS educator and activist, who literally changed the world’s perception of what it was like to be living with HIV.

-Pedro passed away in November, 1994, but Judd carried on message of friend through his graphic novel, Pedro and Me: Friendship, Loss, and What I Learned.
-Published in September 2000, it was awarded six American Library Association awards, was nominated for an Eisner Award, won Winick his first GLAAD award, has been praised by creators such as Frank Miller, Neil Gaiman, and Armistead Maupin, and has been incorporated into school curricula across the country.
+Pedro passed away in November, 1994, but Judd carried on the message of his friend through his graphic novel, Pedro and Me: Friendship, Loss, and What I Learned.
+Published in September 2000, it was awarded six American Library Association awards, was nominated for an Eisner Award, won Winick his first GLAAD award, and has been incorporated into school curricula across the country.

 If you’re interested in having Judd visit your school or attend your event, or if you have a general question about Judd, please fill out the following form: